CMS 11 VS CMS 12

 Update Configuration: Move from

-web.configtoappsettings.json. - Address Breaking Changes: Fix API changes in ASP.NET Core and Optimizely.
+web.configtoappsettings.jsonand environment variables. - Address Breaking Changes: Identify and fix API changes introduced by the ASP.NET Core migration and updated Optimizely packages.

 - Remove WebForms: Convert existing WebForms views to Razor Views.

-- Re-evaluate Integrations: Ensure third-party libraries are ASP.NET Core compatible.
+- Re-evaluate Integrations: Ensure all third-party libraries are compatible with ASP.NET Core before upgrading.

 Conclusion

-Optimizely CMS 12 is a leap forward, embracing ASP.NET Core.
-The migration from .NET Framework changes how apps are built, configured, and deployed, offering performance, flexibility, and cloud-readiness.
-Developers gain modern startup patterns, configuration models, and rendering workflows for a future-proof CMS platform.
+Optimizely CMS 12 is a leap forward, fully embracing ASP.NET Core.
+The migration from .NET Framework fundamentally changes how applications are built, configured, and deployed — delivering performance, flexibility, and cloud-readiness as first-class outcomes.
+Developers gain modern startup patterns, simplified configuration models, and streamlined rendering workflows, making CMS 12 a future-proof platform for building powerful digital experiences.